bytefish/bytefish.de/blog/elasticsearch_java.md

 The ElasticSearch ``BulkProcessor`` needs to be configured with a set of parameters, like:

-* number of bulk actions
+* Number of Bulk Actions
-* number of concurrent requests,
+* Number of Concurrent Requests
-* bulk size to flush at
+* Bulk Size to flush at

-Thsi configuration should be passed to the ``ElasticSearchClient``, that's why a separate class for the options is created. are defined.
+This configuration is passed into the ``ElasticSearchClient``, that's why a separate class for these options is created.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.